hcw-00/Probabilistic_representation_and_inverse_design_tf/README.md

 Original paper : https://arxiv.org/abs/1901.10819.

 notice :
 I wrote this codes for my own purpose. so, it might not exact implemention of original papers.
-However, based on the codes it might be easy to reconstruct the original papers.
+However, based on the codes it might be easy to reconstruct the original paper.

 # Usage
 ~~~